teedr/mathematica-debugger/README.md

 * Populate the _IgnoreContexts_ option with a list of context names to ignore variables in specific contexts

 * Use the _AbortOnMessage_ option to stop evaluation upon the first message thrown

+## Contributing

+Please fork this repository and open a pull request.
+Future development plan to be added soon.